Christians are not required to Tithe

 Deut 26:12 When you have made an end of tithing all the tithes of your increase the third year, which is the year of tithing, and have given it to the Levite, the stranger, the fatherless, and the widow, that they may eat within your gates, and be filled,

-Tithing was based on God’s command to support the Levitical priests; Jesus Christ is our High Priest.
+Tithing was based on God’s command to support the Levitical priests; Yahshua is our High Priest.

 Christians are not required to tithe, and it is completely illogical to teach that this legalistic decree is still relevant today.